 One can plan his estate in two ways i.e. either by writing a Will or by creating a Trust.

 Writing a Will as we all know has been a traditional way of passing on all that a person has earned and what he has inherited from his ancestors to his future generations.

 Trust has been used as a vehicle by many people in the past to pass on the wealth in a planned manner and over a period of time.

 A Will is a legal declaration of a person’s intention with respect to his property which he desires to be carried into effect after his death.
 Thus a Will operates only after the death of the person.

-A Trust involves transferring of one’s estate to a Trustee for the benefit of certain beneficiaries which may include the person creating the Trust who is called the Settlor.
+A Trust involves transferring one’s estate to a trustee for the benefit of certain beneficiaries which may include the person creating the Trust who is called the Settlor.
 A Trust provides for management of the estate during one’s lifetime and also provides for distribution and management of one’s wealth post demise in a planned manner over a period of time.